sometimesstudy/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-Yuxuan Wang is a student of electric engineering at the high voltage and AI Lab.
-His research interests include machine learning, deep learning and transformer fault diagnosis.
+Yuxuan Wang is a student of electric engineering at the Guangxi Univerisity.
+His research interests include deep learning, machine learning and transformer fault diagnosis.